jaypbazar/Jun19-Hackathon/Phase2.md

   return res.data.Hash; // The CID
 }

-// Usage:
+// Usage
 uploadToIpfs('my-encrypted-file.bin', 'http://localhost:5001')
   .then(cid => console.log('File uploaded to IPFS with CID:', cid));
 ```

-### B. Register CID in Smart Contract
+### B. Register CID on Blockchain

-- Use `ethers.js` to call your contract (connect to each node’s endpoint as needed).
+- Use `ethers.js` in a script to interact with your deployed contract on the specific node/port.

-### C. Scan File with VirusTotal via Backend
+### C. Malware Scanning

-- Send the encrypted file as base64 to backend `/api/scan` endpoint.
+- Send the file (base64) to the backend’s `/api/scan` endpoint and store the scan result/status in your contract.

 ---

-## 7. Node Topology
+## 6. Node Map/Network Topology

 | Node Type     | Name    | Ports                | Purpose                                  |
 |---------------|---------|----------------------|------------------------------------------|